Nyaribari/admodels/README.md

 # models.py file

+The **Tweeps application**, is a simple application that helps select tweeps in categories, depending on how long you've been a *twitter user/tweeting*.
+This appliuaction purely deals with the *models.py* file for data manipulation.

 **Exploring Django new functionalities.**

 Meta data and the Enum class for making choices easily and making the application fast fast.